vincentdev15/trustfactory/README.md

 - add visitor carts
 - check if the cart expiration delay and the daily report hour have valid values
 - retrieve the unit price only while validating the cart (currently it's retrieve when the product is put in the cart)
+- add a confirmation dialog modal for sensitive actions like deleting a product

 ## License